 Since our last post about web content writing tips was one of the most popular we've ever written, we decided to share a few more.
-As we've mentioned a time or twelve before, having excellent copy on your website is one of the most important things you can do for your business — your web content is like the ambassador to your company.
-Is it clean, neat and conversational?
-Or is it laden with errors, poor formatting and weird text?
-Is your web content representative of you and your company?
-If not, it's time for an overhaul.
+As we've mentioned a time or twelve before, having excellent copy on your website is one of the most important things you can do for your business — your web content is like an ambassador for your company, and if it’s not on point you’re going to lose out on sales.

 When you're writing web content, keep these things in mind:

 1. Always start with keyword research for SEO.
 TCF's site generates over $300,000 worth of organic traffic each year (as in, we'd have to spend more than a quarter million dollars in AdWords to get the same number of site visits).
 The reason why our content is so successful is keyword research.
 We don't always write keyword-based posts, but when we do they tend to rank well.

 If you don't know where to get started, we've created a killer Keyword Research Starter Kit – including everything you to know from which tools we use to get the job done to how to use them to achieve your own results.
 Click the button below to get your free copy now:

 2. Keyword stuffing is never okay.
 Although SEO should always be a focal point, if you stuff keywords into your copy you’ll negatively impact the readability of your content, its conversion rate and how well it ranks in the SERPs.
 If you stuff keywords into your copy, readers will bounce off the page and search engines will slap you down.
 Also worth noting: just because people are searching for grammatically incorrect keywords doesn’t mean you should incorporate them verbatim into your copy.